-Preliminary Investigation and Summary Dismissal of Complaint Review and Determination
+Preliminary Investigation and Summary Dismissal of Complaint

 Within fifteen (15) business days of receiving the written complaint, or such other time as may be permitted in accordance with this procedure, the University Officer may conduct a preliminary Investigation of the complaint, including, if it is in the view of University Officer desirable, discussing the complaint with the Complainant, or consulting with others (e.g. Registrar, academic staff, Athabasca University lawyers, Vice President - Academic, Associate Vice-President Academic, etc.).
-Where the University Officer is of the opinion the complaint is without merit, or is frivolous, trivial or vexatious, the University Officer may dismiss the complaint summarily.
+Where the University Officer is of the opinion the complaint summarily.
 Where the complaint is dismissed summarily, the University Officer must notify the complainant, in writing, specifying the reason(s) for the dismissal.